Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $10–$40 per month

-In terms of entertainment for a dog, there are a few different things that might need replacing on a monthly basis.
+In terms of entertainment for a dog, there are a few items you may include in your monthly budget.
 This can be anything from buying them a new toy, replenishing their treat stash, or replacing the bed they destroyed.
-For example, there are subscription boxes for dogs that send you monthly deliveries of different toys and treats that can range from $30–$65 depending on what you (and your dog) like.
+There are also subscription boxes for dogs that deliver monthly deliveries of toys and treats that can range from $30–$65 depending on what you (and your dog) like.

 divider-paw